-The latest news for owners of diesel cars, claiming that they were mis-sold the benefits of extra mpg and cleaner engines, is good, as law firm MyDiesel Claim (aka PGMBM) has announced an out-of-court settlement.
+Well advertised law firm MyDiesel Claim (aka PGMBM) has announced an out-of-court settlement on VW Group diesel cars.
 There are a few T&Cs worth noting here.
 The settlement only applies to owners of certain VW-Audi-Seat-Skoda cars, with certain engines fitted, which had the so-called `defeat device.’

 This software gizmo allegedly helped particular diesel engines pass emissions tests.
 These tests were carried out in the past at a particular engine rpm – so if you optimise combustion at the optimum point in the rev range, hey presto, you have a lower emissions figure.